suryarott/MyFirstRepo/README.md

 # MyFirstRepo
 Training
-This is a repo to demonstrate github
+This is a repo to demonstrate Feature1